l1chorpe/cyberpunk-log-viewer/README.md

 - **There is no syntax highlighting when viewing logs.** And it's extremely likely to stay this way, since everyone has their own way of writing logs.
 However, I have not researched at all about the subject so, if I find a way to make it happen *without too much hassle*, it will happen.

-- There is no way to open folders containing the files, or even see paths, or to open the files in an external editor.
-However, that is something I'd like to implement quite soon, as I can easily see how unpractical that can be.
+- There is no way to open folders containing the files.

 - This is a very early release so things might break if you ask a bit too much out of it.
 No worries though, this will get fixed.
 However, due to the quantity of edge cases, this will take a while to complete, especially since new features always add new edge cases.

+- There is no feedback when copying paths.

+### Known bugs

+- When opening the context menu (right click) on a log file in the list, the background is bigger than it should.

+- Trying to open the context menu after having selected a log file in the list will not work.
+A workaround is to right-click again, or deselect the element before right-clicking.

-### List of folders checked by CLV
+### List of folders checked by CLV (only if full search is disabled)

 /bin/x64/plugins/cyber_engine_tweaks
 /r6/logs